k-thornton/design-docs/protocol/external-block-production.md

 Preemptively sending these API calls from the sidecar, instead of waiting for them to come from the op-node, helps the builder sync up the latest block faster.
 We have observed times reduced to approximately 3-4 ms.

-## Resource Usage

-This approach doubles the amount of bandwidth needed for sending a block to the `op-node` by accepting an external block from the block builder.
-However, the sidecar only forwards one payload to `op-node` based on its selection criteria.

-## Software Maintence
+## Software Maintenance

 Flashbots will develop and maintain the initial versions of this software in a modular and contributor friendly manner to the standards of our existing Ethereum L1 `mev-boost` sidecar.
-We will take a crawl, walk, run approach with this software by trial'ing it with one OP-stack chain outside of local testing.
+We will take a crawl, walk, run approach with this software by trialing it with one OP-stack chain outside of local testing.
 From there, we can decide if the feature set is standardized enough to begin efforts to merge into the OP-stack, or in the event we want to delay this decision further, Flashbots will contribute this sidecar to the docker compose setup of OP stack and assist in ensuring smooth operation during any hardfork related work as we have historically done on Ethereum L1.

 ## Tradeoffs